kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.2.1 - October 6, 2013 =
+* Featured images are now set for the post currently being edited, which does not have to be the video's parent.
 * Rounded offset values when generating thumbnails with FFMPEG and LIBAV for backwards compatibility with older versions of FFMPEG.
 * Added check to ensure server supports ImageMagick or GD libraries necessary to save thumbnails created in the browser.
 * Added check to avoid saving thumbnails twice.